A Brief Introduction

 New, Revised, Updated & Fully Illustrated - To Mega Therion - The Life, Times & Magick of Aleister Crowley - your very own printable A4 pdf eBook -- now more than 500 pages.

-As many of you have probably noticed, this site is still being updated, although on a not so regular basis as previously.
+As many of you have probably noticed, this site is constantly being updated, although on a not so regular basis as previously.
 It contains far too much information to read in just one or two cursory visits, so why not get your own personal copy of the fully illustrated To Mega Therion - The Life, Times & Magick of Aleister Crowley eBook to print and read at your leisure?
 This terrific book, which could so quickly and easily be yours, holds the entire contents of the To Mega Therion website (including the glossary and images, but excluding all advertisements and superfluous references) in a printable 500+ pages A4 pdf eBook.
-The enhanced Biography is now at least twice the size that it was in the first edition, the Glossary of Terms contains 50 pages of vital information, all previous sections have been updated and many new topics have been added.
+The enhanced Biography is now at least twice the size that it was in the first edition, the Glossary of Terms contains more than 50 pages of vital information, all previous sections have been updated and many new topics have been added.
 It is a magnificent tome covering exactly what it says in the title.
 It is ideal for those who wish to read each page of this site, but who don't have the time to sit at a computer so to do.
 The eBook comees onn a USB and costs just £5.99 + 1.75 postage if you live in the UK.

 If you are truly interested in Aleister Crowley, the Great Beast 666, or simply wish to learn more about this enigmatic character who, despite his demise well over 60 years ago, seems to become more of a household name on a daily basis, we can promise you that you definitely won't be disappointed.
 It has been a true labour of love of which we now feel justifiably proud (not just our own opinion we should add).
 In addition to a Foreword and Table of Contents, the book contains 5 chapters: